SpliceNFT/splicenft/docs/users.md

 ### Owner

 Right now all contracts are owned by us as maintainers.
 The most important right the owner role bears is to **pause** the Splice contract, effectively disabling new mints and transfers.
 This is necessary (and a very common practice) to be able to stop operations and upgrade contracts when attackers abuse flaws they found in our source code.
-Besides that important technical implication, the contract owner bears two additional rights: she can decide which account receives or loses the *curator* role.
+Besides that important technical implication, the contract owner bears two additional rights: she can decide which account receives or loses the *style minter* role.
 The owner of the Splice protocol also decides about the share of minting fees between artists and the platform beneficiary.

 ### Curator

-An account bearing the curator role may mint new style NFTs at any time.
+An account bearing the styke minter role may mint new style NFTs at any time.
 Style minting is a non trivial and "dangerous" task since once minted many characteristics of a style can never be changed again (e.g. the overall cap of a style).
 We've been orienting on the curation aspects of other generative art platforms here which decide together with their artist which styles will be available to mint on their protocols (e.g. ArtBlocks).

 ### Artist

 Artists are writing the generative code for Splice.
-Their code can only be minted as a style NFT by curators.
-Together with their curator artists decide about the aspects of their style collection: together they decide about pricing and cap (max. amount of mints) of a style.
+Their code can only be minted as a style NFT by style minters.
+Together with their style minter artists decide about the aspects of their style collection: together they decide about pricing and cap (max. amount of mints) of a style.
 An artist becomes the first owner of a style token after its minted.

 ### Style Owner